 Robert began his coaching career in 2002 as a junior coach working after school and on weekends.
 His love for the game as well as coaching led to him making a career out of doing the job he loves.

-Robert attained his Tennis Australia Club Professional qualifications in 2011 and is a Tennis Australia Qualified Member as well as a ANZ Tennis Hotshots deliverer & Cardio Tennis Coach.
+Robert attained his Tennis Australia Club Professional qualifications in 2011, Tennis Australia Qualified Member, ANZ Tennis Hotshots deliverer & Fitbit Cardio Tennis Coach.

 Robert has been nominated for the prestigious Tennis ACT Club Coach of the year multiple times and in 2015 he won the Coaching Excellence in ANZ Hotshots at the Tennis ACT Awards.